nathanlcarlson/RECA/README.md

 This repository contains the development of a framework to support the creation and research of new Monte Carlo simulation algorithms.
 It also will contain these algorithms and their development.

 ### Batch Runs
 A Python script is included to run batch jobs.
-A configuration file using YAML formatting is used to specify parameters for the simulations
+A configuration file using JSON is used to specify parameters for the simulations

 ### Configuration Options
 | Option        | Help         | Default | Type     |